code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

 ### MailboxFacet

-> This contract significantly changed from the time of the previous code4rena competition.
+> **_NOTE:_**: This contract significantly changed from the time of the previous code4rena competition.
 The major difference is that chains can have non-ether base tokens (L2 can support ether or ERC20 as a fee token) and that L1 -> L2 transaction requests are handled by `BridgeHub` contract.

 The facet that handles L2 <-> L1 communication, an overview for which can be found in [docs](https://era.zksync.io/docs/dev/developer-guides/bridging/l1-l2-interop.html).